cormullion/Karnak.jl/docs/src/syntax.md

 end 600 300
 ```

-To show every other vertex, you could use something like this:
+To show every other vertex and label, you could use something like this:

 ```@example graphsection
 @drawsvg begin